toddledev/documentation/docs/04-get-started/04-branches-and-publishing/index.md

 ## Understanding branches

 When you create a new project, Nordcraft automatically creates a branch called `start` for you.
-The `main` branch represents what end users see.
+The `main` branch represents what your users see.
 You cannot edit the main branch directly, but you can view it in the editor.

 Branches work like branches on a tree: